Ashraf0011/HIT238/README.md

+# Hello there!
+This a my HIT238 unit's website description.

+## You will find some information about my mobile web application and may be some insights about it.

+Let's talk about myself.
+I'm Ashraful from Bangladesh.
+I'm studying  IT in Charles Darwin University, Darwin NT.
+My major focused on Networking.
+Apart from Networking I love to programe.
+I do try to make iOS apps and web applications.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Ashraf0011/HIT238/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You will see some of my practise apps are on github.

 ### Markdown